blockarchitech/BetterPS-Safari/README.md

 # BetterPS-Safari
 Port of [BetterPS](https://github.com/zNotChill/betterps) to Apple WebKit for macOS.

+**Note: .xcodeproj file will not be uploaded for privacy reasons.
+Please initiate a new project on your machine with this code.**

 # QoL Features
 This extension adds even more to the navigation bar, including a Skript Directory option!
 Allowing for less inconvenience whilst you update Skript files.